SilkRose/Pony/stories/ticking-love/ticking-love.md

 "Thank you, and I think you're the most beautiful-est mare ever."

-We share a giggle and hug.
+We share a giggle and hug, again.

 *Negative two.
 Okay, now it can end.*